A parked camper alone in a campground

 • Bathhouse with tubs, toilets, and showers

-• Onsite tavern serving food and drinks
+• An onsite tavern serving food and drinks

 The Cabins of Amidon Campground and Lodging provide a fun and unique camping adventure if you’re visiting southwestern North Dakota.